 Switch is designed for anybody with an idea that uses technology – in the broadest sense – to transform their society, spread their message, push for change or improve their community.

 Don’t miss a beat.
-Follow us on Facebook and Telegram for the latest updates, calls for applications, and opportunities.
+Follow us on Facebook, Telegram and Instagram for the latest updates, calls for applications and opportunities.